 If you’re looking for information about George Burns, and you type in “burns” as a query, the first thing you might see is a paragraph about treating burns.
-That would probably be a good indication that most of the search results that you would see in response to your query are related to a medical condition, and to the treatment of that condition.
-If the intent behind your search was medical treatment, the paragraph may answer your question, and it might provide you with some confidence that a number of the search results may also be helpful.
+That would probably be a good indication that most of the search results you would see in response to your query are related to a medical condition and the treatment of that condition.
+If the intent behind your search was medical treatment, the paragraph might answer your question, and it might provide you with some confidence that a number of the search results may also be helpful.
 If you’re looking for George Burns, that paragraph might be a good sign that you would be better off making your query more specific.

 Classifications based upon Different Elements of Documents in Search Results

-Usually, web pages are classified using their content,but a URL-only classifier is preferable,
+Usually, web pages are classified using their content, but a URL-only classifier is preferable,